 2017 Power to Heal Campaign

-MedStar Health launches the 2017 Giving: The Power to Heal Campaign on Monday, Oct.
-2. This campaign, which runs through Friday, Oct.
-20, invites associates and physicians to invest through philanthropy and support patient experience initiatives across the system.
+MedStar Health launched the 2017 Giving: The Power to Heal Campaign on Monday, Oct.
+2. This campaign invites associates and physicians to invest through philanthropy and support patient experience initiatives across the system.

 A Focus on Patient Experience

 Our focus this year is to support, enhance, and sustain a variety of patient experience initiatives across MedStar Health.

 In collaboration with leadership and the Power to Heal Campaign Committee, specific initiatives have been developed to enhance the experience of our patients and their families.
 Commitments to MedStar Good Samaritan Hospital will support the purchase of equipment and other items needed for the new Inpatient Rehabilitation Center.
 These funds will help furnish and equip the “Easy Street” simulation area that will assist patients with everyday mobility rehabilitation.